orajhan/jitsionoke/README.md

    requests: \
      cpu: "0.5"  # any

-There may be a few more changes but these are what you need to know.
-Will update when I remember other I changed.
+There may be a few more changes if I recall but these are what you need to know.
+Will update later on...